Winnipeg

 2006

-It's a busy year for Frantic VFX with the release of Superman Returns, X-Men: The Last Stand, Poseidon, Silent Hill and Idlewild.
+It’s a busy year for Frantic VFX with work on Superman Returns, X-Men: The Last Stand, Poseidon, Silent Hill and Idlewild.
+Frantic is named one of Deloitte’s “Technology Fast 50” winners.

-In December, the company secures a $5-million equity investment from Toronto-based Priveq Capital Funds.
+The company secures a $5-million equity investment from Toronto-based Priveq Capital Funds.

 2005

-Frantic works on the 20th Century Fox thriller Stay and the Wes Craven werewolf feature Cursed.
+Frantic VFX works on the 20th Century Fox thriller Stay and the Wes Craven werewolf feature Cursed.
+On the other side of the globe, Frantic VFX opens an office in Sydney, Australia to accommodate work on Superman Returns.

 2004

-As Frantic begins a four-year run on Canada's Profit Magazine "100 Fastest Growing Companies", the latest instalment in the Quest series – Quest for the Sea – debuts on History Television and movie-of-the-week.
+The latest installment in the Quest series – Quest for the Sea – debuts on History Television.
+Movie-of-the-week.
 Zeyda and the Hitman (starring Danny Aiello, Judd Hirsh and Mercedes Ruehl) airs on CTV.

 2003

 The VFX Division creates sequences for X2: X-Men United, The Italian Job, Paycheck, The Core, Catwoman and Resident Evil: Apocalypse.
+The Live Action Division’s third living-history series, Klondike: The Quest for Gold airs on History Television to further rave reviews and network topping ratings.

-Frantic forms its Software Division and at SIGGRAPH 2003 in San Diego, the division unveils an early version of Flood, its groundbreaking fluid dynamics software.
+Frantic forms its Software Division and at SIGGRAPH 2003 in San Diego, the division unveils an early version of Flood, its ground breaking fluid dynamics software.
 The technology is critical in the creation of the Tar Monster for Scooby Doo 2: Monsters Unleashed.

-At the Banff Television Festival, CEO Jamie Brown is recognized with the Lions Gate Innovative Producers Award.
+In June, Frantic announces the opening of its Los Angeles office.
+At the Banff Television Festival, CEO, Jamie Brown, is recognized with the Lions Gate Innovative Producers Award.
+Jeff Peeler assumes the role of Vice-President and Executive Producer of the Commercial Division.

 2002

-The Live Action Division's television production Quest for the Bay becomes the highest-rated series of the year for History Television.
+The Live Action Division’s television production Quest for the Bay becomes the highest-rated series of the year for History Television.
+Frantic spins out its commercial business into its own division.

 2001

-The feature Swordfish is released.
-The film features the incredible "Ventura Bank Explosion" sequence, which becomes Frantic's VFX calling card in the film industry.
+The Warner Bros. feature Swordfish (John Travolta/Hugh Jackman/Halle Berry) is released.
+The film features the incredible “Ventura Bank Explosion” sequence, which becomes Frantic’s VFX calling card in the film industry.
+The company expands with the opening of its West Coast office in Vancouver.
+Frantic is named as one of Profit Magazine’s “Top 50 Hottest Startups” and wins CanWest Global’s I.H.
+Asper Entrepreneur of the Year Award.

 2000